All Episodes

 Yeah, it is.

-And yes, for you Paul heads, there's Ron Paul at 18.
+And yes, for you, Paul heads, there's Ron Paul at 18.

-So i it's it's all fluid.
+So it's all fluid.

-It is ch the Iowa caucuses are a snapshot of what's going on on January 3rd.
+The Iowa caucuses are a snapshot of what's going on on January 3rd.

-Can you imagine if the Iowa caucuses had been last week?
+Can you imagine if the Iowa caucuses had been last week, Newt Gingrich, two weeks ago, Newt Gingrich would have won.

 He would have won going away.